 AI is undeniably already a big force in the world, but it’s also the sort of thing that the average layman has quite a few opinions about in terms of where it should be in terms of progress.
 A huge amount of this is down to cultural indicators.
 For example, science fiction has reinforced in people’s mind this idea that AI is the monotone humanoid figure that’s part and parcel of every space exploration, or the omniscient voice behind the glowing light.

 There’s thus increasingly a culture by which people see this as AI and anything short of it a let-down.
 However, in truth AI is an ongoing evolution that won’t ever stop and you’re likely already engaging actively in it.
 So, let’s get rid of these science-fiction-based expectations and take a look at how AI has evolved and will continue to evolve in reality.

 It’s All About Data

-One of the most certain facts about AI and its development is that it’s entirely oriented around data.
+One of the most certain facts about artificial intelligence and its development is that it’s entirely oriented around data.
 “Data is what allows AI to grow,” says Martin O’Donnell, marketer at OXEssays.
 “But it’s also how AI operates, period.
 Intelligence requires learning for humans and for AI learning means consuming vast amounts of data.”